Slap Shot: Production notes

 Syracuse Bulldogs rookie goon Ogie Ogilthorpe, who was mentioned throughout the film but never actually seen until the final playoff game, was based on longtime minor-league goon Bill "Goldie" Goldthorpe.
 Like Ogie Ogilthorpe, Goldie Goldthorpe is also infamous for his rookie season in professional hockey (1973) when as a member of the Syracuse Blazers he amassed 25 major fighting penalties before Christmas.

-The Blades in the film were based on the Broome Dusters.
-One scene in the film was specifically drawn from events that occurred in Binghamton, New York.
-In the movie the Hanson brothers wear black-rimmed, Coke-bottle eyeglasses, and in one game get into a fight immediately after the opening faceoff; in reality, both Jeff and Steve Carlson did wear that style of glasses, and did indeed get into a long fight right after an opening faceoff.
+The Broome County Blades in the film were based on the Broome Dusters.
+One scene was specifically drawn from events that occurred in Binghamton, New York.
+In the film the Hanson brothers wear black-rimmed, Coke-bottle eyeglasses, and in one game get into a fight immediately after the opening faceoff; in reality, both Jeff and Steve Carlson did wear that style of glasses, and did indeed get into a long fight right after an opening faceoff.
 Coach Dick Roberge:

 A scene in the film shows the Hanson brothers jumping the Peterborough Patriots during pre-game warm-ups.
 This is based on events in a mid-'70s North American Hockey League playoff series between the Johnstown Jets and the Buffalo Norsemen.
 The Jets had a black player on their roster, and during a playoff game held in North Tonawanda, New York (a northern suburb of Buffalo where the Norsemen played their home games), a Norsemen fan held up a derogatory sign stating that blacks should be playing basketball.
 The next game in the series was held in Johnstown, and the Jets retaliated by attacking the Norsemen players during the warm-ups, with a huge brawl erupting.
 The Norsemen players and coaches then returned to the dressing room and refused to come out to start the game.
 The game was awarded to the Jets by forfeit, as was the playoff series since the "win" gave the Jets the needed number of victories to capture the series.

 Another scene is also based on a real-life event.
 In the film Jeff Hanson scores a goal and is hit in the face by a set of keys thrown by a fan.
-The Hansons then go into the stands after the fan and Jeff Hanson punches out the wrong fan.
+The Hansons then go into the stands after the fan and Jeff Hanson punches the wrong fan.
 After the game the Hansons are arrested for the incident.
 In real life a similar incident occurred in Utica, New York, in a game between the Johnstown Jets and the Mohawk Valley Comets.
 Jeff Carlson was hit in the face by a cup of ice thrown by a Utica fan and went into the stands after the fan with brothers Jack and Steve.
 All three were arrested and Dave Hanson gathered the money for bail for the Carlson brothers.